The Cricklade Museum’s remit is to hold an archive of artefacts of Cricklade and its immediate environs.

 Should you wish to make a private visit to the museum outside of our normal working hours, please contact Pam Debenham either by email or by telephone on 07453 766744 and every attempt to meet your chosen visit time will be made.

 Support can be provided to help you with your family research and the Museum asks for a donation of £10 per hour for this support.
-Please contact Pam Debenham on email@example.com to discuss.
+Please contact Pam Debenham by email to discuss.
 Include everything you know already and we can begin a search of our records and archives.

 Please note that the Cricklade Archive contains information relating to the Town of Cricklade and small villages within a 3 mile radius of the town.
 The museum is run by volunteers; it may be a few days before your enquiry is acknowledged or substantive progress is made.
 Bear with us.